Start with the field, not the spray pass

 What drone scouting can show

-Basic visual imagery can help document field edges, wet areas, skips, stand issues, weeds, crop stress patterns, access problems, and obstacles.
-In orchards, vineyards, nurseries, pasture, hay, grass seed, Christmas trees, and specialty crop blocks, that overhead view can make a scattered problem easier to understand.
+A drone gives you a different view of the field than a pickup, a tractor cab, or a quick walk-through.
+Plain visual imagery can document field edges, wet areas, skips, stand issues, weeds, crop stress patterns, access problems, and obstacles.
+In orchards, vineyards, nurseries, pasture, hay, grass seed, Christmas trees, and specialty blocks, that overhead view makes a scattered problem easier to read.

 Finding the acres that need attention